Who can drive a Street Hail Livery (SHL) Vehicle?

 - FHV (livery -- including luxury limousine driver)

 The FHV driver licenses are broken into two categories:

 - FHV (SHL) License.
 The holder of this license can receive both dispatch calls and pick up street hails in a properly-equipped and properly-licensed vehicle attached to an SHL Permit and SHL Endorsed Base.
 This applies to all existing FHV licensees (licensed on or prior to June 30, 2013) and all applicants for an FHV license whose FHV license applications were received on or before June 30, 2013, irrespective of when the license was issued.
 If you filed an FHV license application on or after July 1, 2013 please see next bullet for an explanation of the service you can provide.

 - FHV (LDO) Livery Dispatch Only License.
 The holder of this license can only pick up passengers from dispatched calls.
 You cannot do street hail pick-ups even if the vehicle you are driving is a fully licensed street hail livery vehicle.
 If you want to provide street hail service you must obtain a Medallion Operators license.
-This applies to licensees whose applications for an FHV license were received after July 1, 2013.
+This applies to licensees whose applications for an FHV license were received on or after July 1, 2013.

 What do I need to do to be able to drive a Wheelchair Accessible Street Hail Livery (SHL) Vehicle?

 To drive a Wheelchair Accessible Vehicle (WAV) you will need to attend a TLC approved wheelchair accessibility training.
 Para transit drivers do not need this course.
 Please click here for more information.